A Preparation Program for Directors of Special Education

 Leading Special Education as an Inclusive Community: Focuses on cultural competence, mobilize community resources for the benefits of families and students, advocacy for children with disabilities and their families, stewardship for the school district, special education program, and the profession, and skills for constituency building.

-The application cycle will be announced in Summer, 2017.
+The application cycle will be announced in late 2017.

 Orientation for the new cohort will be held on the University of Washington Bothell campus.